-You can request an additional 2-month extension to file by August 15, 2005, by filing a paper Form 4868 by June 15, 2005, for a 2004 calendar year tax return.
-Write "Taxpayer Abroad" across the top of Form 4868.
+You can request an additional 4-month extension by filing Form 4868 by June 15, 2006, for a 2005 calendar year tax return.
+Check the box on line 8.

 Joint returns.
 For married persons filing a joint return, only one spouse needs to meet the requirements to take advantage of the automatic extension to June 15.